Project: The Indianization

 THE ARIANIZATION OF THE GANGETIC INDIA

-We had argued that the Indian Culture was actually the product of the Indus Valley, during the formation of Middle Eastern Cakaravatin Empire.
+We had argued that the Indian Culture was actually the product of the Indus Valley that was created during the formation of Middle Eastern Cakaravatin Empire.
 Nevertheless, concrete evidences of the Aryanization of the Gangetic India could be found only at a much later date.
 For instances, the Vedic scriptures being compiled or made available in the Hindu Culture could be dated by scholars only after 1500 BC.
 It was the Nandas who first brought the Meru Culture into the Gangetic India and developed into a full-blown Aryan Culture.
 Nicknamed as the Aryavata, the Gangetic India became the seat of a new Cakravatin Empire that promoted the discipline of the Vedic Culture.
-Our focus here is restricted only to the Aryan development in Gangetic India that, as we shall see, was carried-on further into the formation of the Khmer Empire in the mainland Indochina as well as to the rest of the world.
+Our focus here is restricted only to the Aryan development in Gangetic India that was carried-on further to Southeast Asia during the formation of the Khmer Empire in the mainland Indochina.

-The inscription of Mi-son erected by the Cham King Jaya Harivarman in Saka 1036 (1114 AD) recalled the origin of Civanandana' s lineage from a mystical couple Brahmaloka and Nai Jinayan Vya Bhajas.
+The inscription of Mi-Son erected by the Cham King Jaya Harivarman in Saka 1036 (1114 AD) recalled the origin of Civanandana's lineage from the divine existence of Brahma and his consort Naga Queen.

 Ciy Civanandano nama Bramalokasya bhubhrtah Nai Jinayan Vya bhajas sunur asid raja --- mvarah